 There is also another person who has white kittens from this boy just a little older and I will let her know and hopefully she will pass that info on to her buyers.

-So this has been my day and it is finally time for me to come out of the closet as Sempre Sphynx, Registered with NSW CFA and a passionate Sphynx lover, they really do change your life.
+So this has been my day and it is finally time for me to come out of the closet as Sempre Sphynx, a passionate Sphynx lover, they really do change your life.

-We do have a Facebook page as well that you can see photos on just search Sempre Sphynx.
+We have a Facebook group where most of my updates happen that you can see photos on just search Sempre Sphynx.

 We are located in Western Sydney, NSW